I-CubeX/PythonExamples-for-PiShield/readme.md

 Contents:
 - AnalogRead8.py: (Python 2) reads 8 channels of analog input, and prints to console.
+- AnalogReadMIDI.py: (Python 3) same as above, and sends it via MIDI to other software (requires JACK-Client).
 - AnalogReadOSC.py: (Python 2) same as above, and sends it via OSC to external host (requires pyOSC).
 - AnalogReadOSC-SP.py: (Python 3) same as above, and sends it via OSC to local host running Sonic Pi (requires python-osc).
 - AnalogReadOSC_max_test.maxpat: Max/MSP patch for testing the OSC functionality.